DjangoGirls/internal-resources/sales/ideas.md

 **Trigger Statement**: If you're a Django lover surrounded by new programmers who don't yet know about Django, buy an extra comfy Django Girls shirt.

+**Tweetable**: If you're a Django lover surrounded by new coders unfamiliar with Django, buy an extra comfy Django Girls shirt! 😮👕✨

 Code Like A Girl shirt
 ----------------------